 Of pumpkins, and parsnips, and walnut tree chips.5

 Slowly, the colonists mastered brewing in the New World.
 Then beer became widely available.
 And many farmers made their own with the help of a malster.
 The malster malted their barley, or more often, corn.6

 Beer was Important

 The colonists considered beer to be very important.
-For example, a brewery was one of Harvard College’s first buildings.
+For instance, a brewery was one of Harvard College’s first buildings.
 It was to provide a steady supply of beer for the students.7 And Connecticut required each town to have a place for buying beer.8

 People labeled beer X, XX, or XXX according to its alcohol content.
 Home brewers made the weakest beer by soaking grain in water.
-But this “small beer” spoiled quickly because of its low alcohol content.
-Therefore, people consumed it quickly.
+But this “small beer” spoiled quickly.
+That’s because of its low alcohol content.
+So people drank it quickly.
 The homemaker brewed beer once or twice a week.
 “Ships beers” were stronger and also readily available.
 But the strongest beer, brewed with malt and extra sugar, was expensive.9

 Cider had been popular in England but apples were not native to New England.
 Farmers promptly planted the first orchard using English seeds.
 Over time apples became common in the colonies.